-The Nurse Practitioner/ Nurse Practitioner Candidate Drug and Alcohol Community Outpatient Services will deliver evidenced based clinical practice within and across DASSA's Community based regional (metro and country) clinical services, including reviewing clients whose compliance and adherence to treatment is suboptimal, providing prescribing services within a defined medication formulary (NP), consultancy for nurses stabilising new clients and provide comprehensive biopsychosocial assessment including history and physical examination of clients experiencing substance use disorders.
+The Nurse Practitioner Drug and Alcohol Community Outpatient Services will deliver evidenced based clinical practice within and across DASSA's Community based regional (metro and country) clinical services, including reviewing clients whose compliance and adherence to treatment is suboptimal, providing prescribing services within a defined medication formulary (NP), consultancy for nurses stabilising new clients and provide comprehensive biopsychosocial assessment including history and physical examination of clients experiencing substance use disorders.
+The Nurse Practitioner will evidence a current scope of practice within alcohol and other drug nursing, and/or poses a transferable complimentary skill set and be willing to extend knowledge and experience within a structured DASSA transition program to achieve credentialing in alcohol and other drug speciality area.

 The South Australian public sector promotes diversity and flexible ways of working including part-time.
 Applicants are encouraged to discuss the flexible working arrangements for this role.